The Agroforestry Research Trust

 - Disease-resistant cultivar trial of 25 pear cultivars and 25 plum cultivars.

-Our plant nursery will be moving here from its current two split sites.
+Our plant nursery has moved here.
 Initial work in 2011 consisted of groundworks and erection of two poyltunnels and agricultural shed.

 The first of two new demonstration forest gardens was started in the winter of 2011/12 with the main canopy trees planted for a small (400 sq metre) forest garden,